nasa/astrobee_gds/docs/overview_tab.md

 <h3 id="DockingStationStatus"> Docking Station Status and Commanding </h3>

 <p>
-The <b>Docking Station Status and Commanding subtab </b> displays the status of any Astrobees on the Docking Station, and it sends wake commands to Astrobees hibernating on the Docking Station.
+The <b>Docking Station Status and Commanding subtab </b> (`gov.nasa.arc.verve.freeflyer.workbench.parts.guestscience.DockingStationStatusAndCommandingPart.java`) displays the status of any Astrobees on the Docking Station, and it sends wake commands to Astrobees hibernating on the Docking Station.
 </p>